Puberty blocker: Norway

 In 2020, the Norwegian Directorate for Health, the governmental body that develops health guidelines, released one for gender incongruence recommending puberty blockers between Tanner stage 2 and the age of 16 following an interdisciplinary assessment, stating they were reversible and there is no reliable evidence of adverse long-term effects.

 In 2023, the Norwegian Healthcare Investigation Board, an independent non-governmental organization, issued a non-binding report finding "there is insufficient evidence for the use of puberty blockers and cross sex hormone treatments in young people" and recommending changing to a cautious approach.
 The Norwegian Healthcare Investigation Board is not responsible for setting healthcare policy, and the Directorate, which is, has not implemented the recommendations, though they have said they are considering them.
 Misinformation that Norway had banned gender affirming care proliferated on social media.

 Sweden

 Sweden's Karolinska Institute, administrator of the second-largest hospital system in the country, announced in March 2021 that it would discontinue providing puberty blockers or cross-sex hormones to children under 16.
 Additionally, the Karolinska Institute changed its policy to cease providing puberty blockers or cross-sex hormones to teenagers 16–18, outside of approved clinical trials.
-On 22 February 2022, Sweden's National Board of Health and Welfare said that puberty blockers should only be used in "exceptional cases" and said that their use is backed by "uncertain science".

-However, other providers in Sweden continue to provide puberty blockers, and a clinician's professional judgment determines what treatments are recommended or not recommended.
-Youth are able to access gender-affirming care when doctors deem it medically necessary.
+On February 22, 2022, Sweden's National Board of Health and Welfare released updated national guidelines that state puberty blockers should be limited to "exceptional cases".
+According to PolitiFact, these are recommendations and do not equate to a ban on the treatment as physicians and clinics such as Karolinska have latitude deciding which cases qualify.
+Youth in Sweden are still able to access the treatment at other providers when doctors deem it medically necessary, albeit with long wait times.
 The treatment is not banned in Sweden and is offered as part of its national healthcare service.
+However, misinformation that Sweden banned puberty blockers has proliferated on social media and some Republican politicians in the United States have used this misinformation to justify banning puberty blockers outright.
+Nationwide data from the National Board of Health and Welfare released in 2026 found that the number of trans children prescribed puberty blockers in Sweden had actually slightly increased in the years since the board issued their 2022 guidelines.